Change Orders in Ottawa Renovations (2026)

 Do I have to accept a contractor's change order?

 No. Contractors cannot proceed with changed work without your written approval.
-If you decline, the work continues per original scope (or you negotiate alternative).
-Beware: declining a legitimate code-required change can leave you with a non-compliant build.
+If you decline, work continues per the original scope or you negotiate an alternative.
+Be careful, though: declining a legitimate code-required change can leave you with a non-compliant build that fails inspection.

 Why are change orders so common in Ottawa renovations?

-Ottawa's housing stock is heavy on 1950s-1970s homes where discovery (knob-and-tube, asbestos, plumbing, structural issues) is common.
+Ottawa has a large stock of 1950s-1970s and century homes where discovery — knob-and-tube, asbestos, galvanized plumbing, hidden water damage — is common.
 Expect 10-25% in legitimate change orders on older homes.
-Anything beyond that range usually indicates lowballed original scope or padding.
+Anything well beyond that usually signals a lowballed original scope.

 Can a contractor charge for verbal change requests?

-Should not without your written approval.
-If they bill you for verbal-changes work, dispute the invoice in writing referencing your contract's change-order procedure.
-Verbal approval is unenforceable in most cases.
+They should not without your written approval.
+If you are billed for verbal-change work, dispute the invoice in writing, citing your contract's change-order procedure.
+Verbal approvals are generally unenforceable, which is exactly why every change should be written and signed before work begins.

 How do I budget for change orders?